The Best Baby Carriers: How to Choose the Right Baby Carrier

 At this point, I have tried several soft-structured carriers.
 The first carrier I got for my son was the Ergobaby Omni 360 (they had a Harry Potter line which is why we purchased both of our first carriers from them).
 This carrier never fit me well so I also got an older Ergobaby Performance used.
 The Performance is not made anymore but can sometimes be found in places like Facebook Marketplace.
 These were the two carriers we had when my son was little.
 My husband did well with the Omni 360 and I could tolerate the Performance but it was not the right carrier for me, as I discovered when I tried more later.
 I will discuss all the ones we have below, but first a bit about choosing carriers.

 There are several things to consider when choosing a soft-structured carrier.
 For one, not all carriers do the same positions.
 My Ergobaby Performance does not do front-facing, for example, while the Ergobaby Omni 360 does.
 I very rarely forward faced my son and as a result, when choosing a carrier for my daughter I did not look for one that did forward facing.
 I found the ones that do not forward face generally feel simpler and fit better on my body than the ones that do.
 Another consideration is how the straps work.
-I have one carrier, the Wildbird Aerial, that crosses in the back.
+I have a couple carriers, the Wildbird Aerial and the Hope and Plum Lark, that cross in the back.
 We also have an Ergobaby Embrace that works that way.
 I found that can be nice for distributing weight and avoiding straps falling off your shoulder.
 Some, however, say it is harder to get your baby in the proper position with that design.

 The safety aspects can be remembered as the “ticks” of babywearing: tight, in view at all times, close enough to kiss, keep chin off (baby’s) chest, and supported back.